pancsta/asyncmachine-go/README.md

 ### What is a "state" in asyncmachine?

-State is a binary id as in status / switch / flag, eg "process RUNNING" or "car BROKEN".
+State is a binary ID as in status / switch / flag, eg "process RUNNING" or "car BROKEN".

 ### What does "clock-based" mean?